 Unofficially if you are alone, or just a small group and you go far from the trail out of sight and don’t have a bright (think red or yellow) tent then you could technically camp away from the designated areas and not be seen.

 Although it isn’t really allowed this was what I did, simply because I was alone and with a very small non-obtrusive green tent.

 I made sure not to step on any sensitive area and camp out of sight of the trail, but actually only around 500 meters away from an official camping area, so wasn’t really hurting anything.

 Don’t do this if there is a big group of you.
 No matter how hard you try you will most likely be seen.

 Anyway knowing that I continued on past the first hut as it was still early and I also had plenty of strength.

 The official camping area is near the lake (you can see the lake in the photo below).
-I camped around 500 metres before this just behind a grassy mound a hundred metres of the trail.
+I camped around 500 meters before this just behind a grassy mound a hundred meters from the trail.

 The next day the trail followed along a stream and past more mountains sticking up randomly like something out of a fantasy movie.

 Some of this reminded me of how I felt on some of the treks I did in New Zealand, such as the Tongariro Crossing.